22DP1MHeid/Web_Project/README.md

 # Idea 1: Internet shop

+Internet shop that allows user to browse and purchase products online.

 ### Features
 - Filter and sort products by different metrics
 - Search for specific products